spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 ## 🧑‍🚀 Back at Spacetastic HQ

-After succesfully creating their first cluster profile and mapping out their entire technology stack, Wren, Founding Engineer and Kai, Platform Engineer, continue their Palettte onboarding process.
+After successfully creating their first cluster profile and mapping out their entire technology stack, Wren, Founding Engineer and Kai, Platform Engineer, continue their Palette onboarding process.
 They are evaluating Palette as a potential platform orchestration tool for all the production workloads at Spacetastic, who provide an astronomy education platform deployed on Kubernetes.